kunai-consulting/qwik-design-system/libs/components/src/table/research.md

 ## Known Issues

 ## Questions
-- Focus on the table patter or the grid pattern?
+- Focus on the table pattern or the grid pattern?
+- Should the root correspond to the table element or a container div?